uradora/FullStackOpen/README.md

 Helsinki University Full Stack Course coursework
-(part 3 is repository puhelinluettelobackend)
+(part 1 is in repository fsopen-osa1, part 3 is in repository puhelinluettelobackend)